The Kainji dam project is located in the northwestern part of Nigeria across the Niger river at Kainji.

-- To promote the industrial sector.
-The kainji dam project provide water needed to produce various product, for example textile industries need a lot of water to operate.
-On the other hand kainji dam project also provides electricity needed to run machineries in factories.
+The kainji dam project provides the water needed to produce a various product, for example, textile industries need a lot of water to operate.
+On the other hand kainji dam project also provides the electricity needed to run machineries in factories.

-- to control flooding of Niger river.
-The kainji dam helps to control downstream river niger especially during rainy seasons hence helping to reduce loss and destruction of property which would otherwise be caused by floods.
+The kainji dam helps to control the downstream river niger, especially during rainy seasons hence helping to reduce loss and destruction of property which would otherwise be caused by floods.

-- to generate hydroelectric power (the main aim of building the dam).
-Kainji dam project main purpose was to generate electricity for both domestic and industrial use.
-Hydro electricity produced by this project is very important to Nigerian economy since it provide power for domestic and industrial use and also is good to the environment.
+Kainji dam project’s main purpose was to generate electricity for both domestic and industrial use.
+Hydroelectricity produced by this project is very important to the Nigerian economy since it provides power for domestic and industrial use and also is good for the environment.

-- to promote irrigation by facilitating farming to increase food production.
-Water stored behind kainji dam can be used for irrigation farming which in turn can lead to food security and improved standard of living to the people involved in the farming.
+to promote irrigation by facilitating farming to increase food production.
+Water stored behind kainji dam can be used for irrigation farming which in turn can lead to food security and improved standard of living for the people involved in the farming.